lorenzo-more/lorenzo-more/README.md

 - 🔭 I’m currently studying Computer Science at [PUCRS](https://pucrs.br/)
 - 🌱 I’m currently learning Python and JavaScript
+- 📚 I'm interested in Web, Mobile, and Game Development
+- 📊 I also like working with Data
+- ✈️ My senior year of high school was in the USA
 - 🗄️ You can view some of my projects going to my [portfolio](https://github.com/lorenzo-more?tab=repositories)
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts: I love playing water polo 🤽‍♂️ and reading Sci-Fi 📙

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->